tall tales & rad brews

 While we don't have any elaborate tale behind the name for this beer, it's certainly appropriate that something so cool & refreshing should be named after the water our brewery faces.
 Mill Creek provides every customer with a beautiful backdrop of scenery by which to enjoy their beer (as well as a lovely location to enjoy the sunset or fresh breeze).
 The malt in this beer brings us flavors of toasted bread & crackers, and it has a slightly herbal hop characteristic on the back end.
 It's an easy-drinking classic that is sure to quench your thirst!

 LADY IN WHITE

 Charlotte White was a former slave who became a successful entrepreneur by running a business from her ox cart on Fort Monroe.
-Each day she made the rounds among the fort's soldiers, selling her freshly-baked pies.
-Our robust imperial porter's caramel and dark chocolate flavors balance out its sweetness, bringing to mind Charlotte's famous desserts.
-And you'll quickly become a regular patron of this beer, just like the customers of her ox cart.
+Each day she made the rounds among the fort's soldiers to sell her freshly-baked pies.
+We've reimagined out robust imperial porter for warm weather drinking, and its dark chocolate & caramel flavors with tart Balaton cherries perfectly balance out the sweetness.
+Extended aging and a blended yeast fermentation helped make this one of our smoothest imperials yet.
+This beer is everything you love about our regular Ox Cart with a fruity tangy twist, and will most certainly bring to mind Charlotte's famous desserts.
+You'll quickly become a regular patron of this beer, just like the customers of her ox cart.